jdimiduk/AutoMad/README.md

 # AutoMad
-A web app for turning anything into a MadLib.
+A web app using Python, Google Sheets, and natural language processing to turn user submitted text or web pages into a fun MadLib style story.